seugenev/LuxeQ/readme.md

 open in the browser `js.html` located in the `public` folder.

 2. ####Description
-was used JQuery to speed up work with the DOM.

 * I decided to create a class for each form element
 * used kind of Value object for the form elements' attributes